 ¶126 Considering the text of the Wisconsin Implied Consent Law, Padley, the United States Supreme Court language in McNeely and Birchfield, the remand of Aviles, and the required totality of circumstances analysis to determine voluntary consent (which I discuss further below), I conclude that neither a Wisconsin driver’s license nor the operation of a motor vehicle in Wisconsin is a manifestation of actual consent to a later search of the driver’s person by means of a blood draw.
 To draw blood without a warrant or an exception to the Fourth Amendment, the driver’s valid consent under the Fourth Amendment must be obtained at the time of the blood draw.

 This is a complicated area of law, so if you are working in it, you might consider our prior posts on Birchfield, McNeely, Wisconsin cases interpreting McNeely, and Padley.
 Also, keep a close eye on State v.
-Gerald Smith re a warrantless blood draw of an unconscious person where no exigent circumstances existed.
+Gerald Mitchell re a warrantless blood draw of an unconscious person where no exigent circumstances existed.
 It will be argued and decided in the 2017-2018 term.